Neo-Hao/grokking-relational-database-design/chapter_02/README.md

 ## PostgreSQL database

-PostgreSQL is a popular open-source RDBMS.
-If you don't have PostgreSQL installed on your computer, you can follow the following approaches to install SQLite.

-### Install and start PostgreSQL

 In case you jump to this chapter directly, you need to refer to [the README file](../chapter_01/README.md/#postgresql-database) in the `chapter_01` folder to install PostgreSQL first.

 ### Load the prepared PostgreSQL script